 Western Michigan University Thomas M. Cooley Law School is a private law school founded in 1972.
-With approximately 2,500 students, it is the nation's largest and most diverse law school and shares WMU's commitment to excellence and access.
+With approximately 1,800 students, it is one of the nation's largest and most diverse law schools and shares WMU's commitment to excellence and access.

 The formal affiliation with WMU, recognized by both the Higher Learning Commission of the North Central Association and the American Bar Association, was initiated in 2014.
-The WMU Cooley Law School has campuses in four Michigan cities—Lansing, Grand Rapids, Ann Arbor and Auburn Hills—as well as a campus in Tampa Bay, Fla.
+The WMU Cooley Law School has campuses in three Michigan cities—Lansing, Grand Rapids and Auburn Hills—as well as a campus in Tampa Bay, Fla.
 The school has enjoyed a longtime relationship with WMU that includes offering graduate-level, joint degree programs in business, social work and public administration.

 WMU graduate and professional school affiliations